Drew Browning Drew Browning is an

 Insecurity” ©2003

 Interactive web3D; Browning.
-This suite of works addresses our national
+This suite of works addresses our national paranoia

-paranoia inspired by the events of 9/11.
+inspired by the events of 9/11.
+The

-exposure in a threatening climate.
+a threatening climate.
+The touch

-The touch screen (installation mode) allows the viewer to put his finger
+screen (installation mode) allows the viewer to put his finger on the source of

-on the source of our discomfort; the act of touching makes the viewer complicit
+our discomfort; the act of touching makes the viewer complicit in creating our

-in creating our collective malaise.
-Installed at the
+collective malaise.
+Installed at the University Film and Video Conference

-University Film and Video Conference (UFVA) 2003, University of South Carolina.
+(UFVA) 2003, University of South Carolina.
+For the complete interactive web3D

-For the complete interactive web3D work visit http://www.evl.uic.edu/drew/HI
+work visit http://www.evl.uic.edu/drew/HI

 “HOME”